dhellmann/pymotw-3/source/shelve/index.rst

 option for Python objects when a relational database is not required.
 The shelf is accessed by keys, just as with a dictionary.
-The values are pickled and written to a database created and managed by :mod:`anydbm`.
+The values are pickled and written to a database created and managed by :mod:`dbm`.

 Creating a new Shelf
 ====================

 The simplest way to use :mod:`shelve` is via the :class:`DbfilenameShelf` class.
-It uses :mod:`anydbm` to store the data.
+It uses :mod:`dbm` to store the data.
 The class can be used directly, or by calling :func:`shelve.open()`:

 .. literalinclude:: shelve_create.py